-Trump handling of the pandemic has been a disaster.
+Trump’s handling of the pandemic has been a disaster.
 He initially described the pandemic as a hoax the same way he dismisses the climate crisis.
 He then played it down, something he continues to do to this day even though the Woodward tapes prove he has known it is deadly for months.
-Trump’s failure to manage the pandemic includes deriding efforts to adopt science based protective measures.
+Trump’s failure to manage the pandemic includes deriding efforts to adopt science-based protective measures.

-Rather than support actions like social distancing and mask wearing, Trump has advanced a range of fake “miracle cures” including hydroxychloriquine, disinfectants and ultraviolet light.
+Rather than support actions like social distancing and mask-wearing, Trump has advanced a range of fake “miracle cures” including hydroxychloroquine, disinfectants, and ultraviolet light.
 Sadly many people believe him even if he does not believe himself.
 While was in the hospital he did not take his own advice instead he listened to medical experts and took therapeutics that the average Americans do not have access to.
 Thanks to Trump’s assaults on Obamacare many Americans do not have access to basic health care let alone advanced therapeutics.

 We have no reason to believe that Trump’s covid diagnosis will cause him to pivot towards the facts.
 After he was informed that he had contracted the virus he continued to meet with people.
 When he was in the hospital he flouted CDC guidelines by getting into a vehicle with others to salute his supporters in a Lafayette square style public relations ploy.
 Trump’s conduct has earned disapprobation from doctors, public health experts and the secret service.

 The United States has the highest death toll of any nation on Earth and this is in large measure due to the president’s failure to manage the crisis and his persistent disinformation.
-Trump’s cuts to environmental protections endangers the health of Americans and a May report out of Columbia University said the president was directly responsible for 36,000 coronavirus related deaths.
-An August study from the University of Washington School of Medicine indicates that 70,000 people could be saved if the president were to actively support mask wearing.
-All of these things together have led Carl Bernstein to describe Trump as a “homicidally negligent“.
+Trump’s cuts to environmental protections endanger the health of Americans and a May report out of Columbia University said the president was directly responsible for 36,000 coronavirus-related deaths.
+An August study from the University of Washington School of Medicine indicates that 70,000 people could be saved if the president were to actively support mask-wearing.
+All of these things together have led Carl Bernstein to describe Trump as “homicidally negligent“.